Te Atatū Peninsula: Parks and reserves

-Te Atatū Peninsula has several parks and reserves, from Taipari Strand on the western point (with a boat ramp, rowing club and canoe club) to the 85-hectare Harbour View-Orangihina Park on the eastern point (with middens from early Maori occupation, World War II gun emplacements, specially created wetlands, and views over the Waitemata Harbour to Auckland city, the Harbour Bridge and Rangitoto Island).
-From Orangihina it is possible to walk around the coast via the Te Atatū Walkway to the northern tip of the peninsula, where the Taikata Sailing Club is located.
+Harbourview-Orangihina Park is an 85 hectare reserve along the coast of the Te Atatu Peninsula.
+The reserve includes anti-aircraft gun emplacement constructed in 1943 over fears of Japanese invasion during World War II.
+Part of the park is leased by the Te Atatu Pony Club.
+The reserve also contains the Semadeni residence, the oldest extant building of Te Atatu Peninsula.
+In 2024 the local board approved a lease of 2.5 hectares of the park for a controversial development involving houses, a Marae, and other buildings.
+The pony club will be required to surrender land for this development.

 There are also a number of inland parks, the largest of which is Te Atatū Peninsula Park, a large playing field surrounded by a cycleway.

 Sports

 Te Atatū is home to several sports clubs.
 Perhaps the most successful is the Te Atatu Roosters rugby league team who were national champions in 1988.
 They are based at Jack Colvin Park.
-Other teams who play in the Te Atatū area are the Te Atatū Tennis Club, Waitakere Cricket Club, Waitakere rugby union club, Waitemata Football Club, Te Atatū Football Club, West City Baseball Club, Te Atatū softball club, Waitemata Rowing Club, and Te Atatū Boating Club.
+Other teams who play in the Te Atatū area are the Te Atatū Tennis Club, Waitakere Cricket Club, Waitakere rugby union club, Waitemata Football Club, Te Atatu AFC, West City Baseball Club, Te Atatū softball club, Waitemata Rowing Club, and Te Atatū Boating Club.